InfinityTools/bamcreator/readme.txt

 - High performance by taking advantage of multithreading.
 - A powerful filter processor: Choose one or more filters out of over 15 different filter types to improve, alter or optimize the resulting BAM output.
+- A supplementary tool "bamconv" that helps generate configuration data from BAM source files (see readme_bamconv.txt).

 Settings are parsed from configuration data in XML or JSON format.
 Configuration can be read from files or fetched directly from standard input.
 A fully commented "example.xml" and the json counterpart are included in the "examples"